A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

-\textbf{Summary.} Point cloud registration is a popular topic but there still remain some issues for mobile robotic applications, e.g., generalization ability under an end-to-end framework and alignment with less overlap.
-In certain applications, only local pose estimation can also provide global localization results, e.g., LiDAR LCD with ICP registration if the current pose is close to previous ones.
-If we combine approaches introduced in Section~\ref{sec:PR} and~\ref{sec:PRPE}, a complete global localization framework can be obtained in a coarse-to-fine manner: \textit{first global place recognition then followed by local pose estimation.}
+\textbf{Summary.} Point cloud registration is a popular topic but there still remain some issues for mobile robotic applications, e.g., generalization ability under an end-to-end framework and global registration with low overlap.
+In certain applications, only local registration could also provide global localization results, e.g., LiDAR LCD with local convergence-based ICP when the current pose is close to the previously stored pose.
+However, in such cases, global registration can provide more reliable local poses between measurements and retrieved places.
+Overall, if we combine approaches introduced in Section~\ref{sec:PR} and~\ref{sec:PRPE}, a complete global localization framework can be obtained in a coarse-to-fine manner: \textit{first global place recognition then followed by local pose estimation.}

 Compared to place recognition-only approaches, the coarse-to-fine framework can provide precise poses for global localization tasks.
 The cost is that the map needs to include both global descriptors for retrieval and local metric points for state estimation.
 This makes the framework impracticable in large-scale environments, e.g., self-driving cars in city-scale environments for commercial use.
 Additionally, if place recognition fails, local pose estimation will suffer from this failure.
 We will introduce pose estimation-coupled place recognition to address these problems.